Avonae/Tinypng-bulk-optimisation/README.md

 This PowerShell script optimizes PNG images using the Tinify API.
 It processes all `.png` files in a specified root directory and retains the original folder structure in a designated output directory.

+The script will display a progress bar indicating the optimization status.

 ## Features
 - Recursively searches for `.png` files in the specified root directory.
 - Optimizes images using the Tinify API.